Zandvlei Estuary Nature Reserve: Background

-Entering the ocean in the coastal town of Muizenberg, Zandvlei is the only functioning estuary on Cape Town’s False Bay coast, open to the Atlantic Ocean throughout winter and in summer the mouth is manually closed by a sand bar to contain the water, and is opened monthly for a few days at full moon to maintain salinity levels and then closed again.
+Entering the ocean in the coastal town of Muizenberg, Zandvlei is the only functioning estuary on Cape Town's False Bay coast, open to the Atlantic Ocean throughout winter and in summer the mouth is manually closed by a sand bar to contain the water, and is opened monthly for a few days at full moon to maintain salinity levels and then closed again.
 It is also one of the most important estuaries for recruitment of fish such as garrick, steenbras and two species of stumpnose.

 The surrounding wetland is an important habitat for birds and has 166 species on its official list.
 There are a number of bird hides available to the public.
 It is also a vital habitat for amphibians and about 20 species of reptile such as the angulate tortoise, marsh terrapin and mole snake.
 Porcupines, grysbok, otters and mongoose can also occasionally be spotted.

 The plant life is typical of Cape Flats Dune Strandveld and Cape Wetland vegetation.
-Rare or interesting plants include Gladiolus angustus and Salvia africana-lutea.
+Rare or interesting plants include Gladiolus angustus and Salvia aurea (syn.
+S. africana-lutea).

 The estuary was neglected in the past, and suffered from farming, urban development, dredging and the introduction of alien invasive species.
 The original vegetation has been partly restored through local government and volunteer efforts.